prebid/prebid-server-java/docs/config-app.md

 - `admin-endpoints.cache-invalidation.on-application-port` - when equals to `false` endpoint will be bound to `admin.port`.
 - `admin-endpoints.cache-invalidation.protected` - when equals to `true` endpoint will be protected by basic authentication configured in `admin-endpoints.credentials`

-- `admin-endpoints.logger-level-modifier.enabled` - if equals to `true` the endpoint will be available.
+- `admin-endpoints.logging-httpinteraction.enabled` - if equals to `true` the endpoint will be available.
-- `admin-endpoints.logger-level-modifier.path` - the server context path where the endpoint will be accessible.
+- `admin-endpoints.logging-httpinteraction.path` - the server context path where the endpoint will be accessible.
-- `admin-endpoints.logger-level-modifier.on-application-port` - when equals to `false` endpoint will be bound to `admin.port`.
+- `admin-endpoints.logging-httpinteraction.on-application-port` - when equals to `false` endpoint will be bound to `admin.port`.
-- `admin-endpoints.logger-level-modifier.protected` - when equals to `true` endpoint will be protected by basic authentication configured in `admin-endpoints.credentials`
+- `admin-endpoints.logging-httpinteraction.protected` - when equals to `true` endpoint will be protected by basic authentication configured in `admin-endpoints.credentials`

 - `admin-endpoints.credentials` - user and password for access to admin endpoints if `admin-endpoints.[NAME].protected` is true`.